 Popsicle Fun Facts We Missed

-Let us know if we missed any popsicle fun facts.
+Let us know if we missed any popsicle fun facts in the comment section of our food truck forum.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Popsicles.